miniflux/v2/README.md

 - Doesn't use any ORM
 - Doesn't use any complicated framework
 - Use only modern vanilla Javascript (ES6 and Fetch API)
-- The number of features is volountary limited
+- The number of features is voluntarily limited

 It's simple, fast, lightweight and super easy to install.